 A central challenge in reverse engineering locomotion is that the control system of animals is embedded within both the neural circuits and the mechanics of the body.
 These systems are dynamically coupled, governed by the biophysics of neural networks and physical laws of motion.
 Because locomotion is inherently “closed-loop”, it is difficult to reverse engineer without a framework that can quantify system-level interactions.
 To address this challenge in biology, I use mathematical/engineering tools to make predictions about the underlying organization of animals’ control system and test these predictions using tools in biomechanics and neuroscience.

 I. Locomotion-mediated sensing

-When animals are on the move, their own body motion propels and entrains sensors distributed on the body.
-As such, voluntary movement inescapably stimulates the same sensors that detect involuntary perturbations to an organism’s heading.
+When animals are on the move, their own body motion propels sensors distributed on the body.
+Therefore voluntary movement inescapably stimulates the same sensors that detect involuntary perturbations to an organism’s heading.
 In some cases, self-generated movements can be exploited for more effective sensing, for instance, by generating Coriolis forces to stabilize flight.
 However, self-generated movement mixes sensory inputs due to self-motion (reafference) and external causes (exafference) on the same channel.
 Differentiating between reafferent and exafferent sensory input is a critical problem that the nervous system of mobile organisms must resolve.

 Locomotion- and mechanics-mediated tactile sensing